Wide frequency-range acceleration using second harmonic RF bucket in fixed field accelerators: Simulation

 Numerical simulations were performed in the longitudinal phase space to assess the validity of the proposed scheme more precisely.
 The model machine was based on the existing scaling-type proton FFA at the Institute for Integrated Radiation and Nuclear Science, Kyoto University (KURNS)~\cite{KURNSFFA,Pyeon}.
 The field index is $k = \num{7.645}$, and the final kinetic energy is \qty{100}{\MeV}, corresponding to a revolution frequency of \qty{3.856}{MHz}.
 If this energy is sufficiently low for the asymptotic form in Eq.~(\ref{eq:RhApproach}) to apply, the corresponding limit of $R_2$, determined by $k$, is approximately \num{0.4}.
 Substituting this value into Eq.~(\ref{eq:Sh}) yields an acceptance ratio of \num{0.98} for $\phi_1=\ang{20}$.

-In our scheme, the initial RF frequency must be \qty{1.928}{\mega\hertz}, which is exactly half the final frequency.
+In our scheme, the initial rf frequency must be \qty{1.928}{\mega\hertz}, which is exactly half the final frequency.
 While this frequency corresponds to the initial frequency of the $h=1$ bucket, the $h=2$ bucket starts at \qty{0.964}{\mega\hertz}, for which no closed orbit exists in the actual KURNS-FFA.
 Therefore, the frequency--energy relation was extrapolated to the low-energy region under the assumption of perfect scaling.

-Figure~\ref{fig:SimRfPattern} illustrates the RF pattern used in the simulation.
-The RF frequency $\frf(t)$ was determined based on the amplitude functions $\overline{V}(t)$ and the synchronous phase $\phi_1(t)$, both shown in Fig.~\ref{fig:SimRfPattern}(B) ( See Appendix~\ref{sec:PatternEdit} ).
-These functions are defined as piecewise linear in time $t$, with parameters listed in Table~\ref{tab:RfParameters}.
-In the main portion of the sweep, the RF amplitude was fixed at \qty{4}{\kilo\volt} and the accelerating phase was held constant at $\phi_1 = \ang{20}$.
+Figure~\ref{fig:SimrfPattern} illustrates the rf pattern used in the simulation.
+The rf frequency $\frf(t)$ was determined based on the amplitude functions $\overline{V}(t)$ and the synchronous phase $\phi_1(t)$, both shown in Fig.~\ref{fig:SimrfPattern}(B) ( See Appendix~\ref{sec:PatternEdit} ).
+These functions are defined as piecewise linear in time $t$, with parameters listed in Table~\ref{tab:rfParameters}.
+In the main portion of the sweep, the rf amplitude was fixed at \qty{4}{\kilo\volt} and the accelerating phase was held constant at $\phi_1 = \ang{20}$.
 Smoothing segments were added at both ends to mitigate bucket mismatch at the transitions between sections with different $h$.
-The parameters of these regions were not subject to detailed optimization, as the present work focused on demonstrating the feasibility of the proposed scheme.
-The total sweep time of this RF pattern is $T = \qty{23.475}{\milli\second}$, at which point the synchronous energy exactly reaches \qty{100}{\MeV}.
-The RF burst was repeated continuously without any idle intervals.
+(The parameters of the smoothing region were not optimized in the present study; the trade-off between capture efficiency and capture time in adiabatic rf capture is discussed in standard textbooks, e.g., Ref.~\cite{SYLee}. ) The total sweep time of this rf pattern is $T = \qty{23.475}{\milli\second}$, at which point the synchronous energy exactly reaches \qty{100}{\MeV}.
+The rf burst was repeated continuously without any idle intervals.